-For the Executive Board and Risk Takers, one-off remuneration may be paid either fully in conditional shares or in accordance with the same payment structure as described above for INP to Risk Takers.
-The deferred part of payment may, however, also be made as an equal distribution during the whole of the Deferral Period or with a growing part at the end of the Deferral Period.
+For the Executive Board and Risk Takers, one-off remuneration may be paid in the form of conditional shares or in accordance with the payment structure described above for INP for Risk Takers.
+The deferred part of the payment may, however, also be distributed evenly across the whole of the Deferral Period, or with an increase at the end of the Deferral Period.
 A condition for continued employment during the Deferral Period for the Executive Board and Risk Takers may also be shortened or completely lapse in this situation.

-For other employees, the payment may be made as an allotment of shares in Tryg A/S, conditional shares, Matching Shares, cash disbursement or a combination thereof.
+For other employees, the payment may be made as an allotment of shares in Tryg A/S, conditional shares, matching shares, as a cash disbursement or as a combination of these components.

-For the Executive Board, the total variable salary (INP, one-off remuneration and retention bonus) cannot exceed an overall cap of 50% of the fixed basic salary, including pension.
-For Risk Takers, the total variable salary (INP, one-off remuneration and retention bonus) may, in connection with the payment of one-off remuneration and/or retention bonus, be increased up to 100% of the fixed basic salary, including pension.
+For members of the Executive Board, the total variable salary (INP, one-off remuneration and retention bonus)

+cannot exceed a cap of 50% of their fixed basic salary, including pension.
+For Risk Takers, the total variable salary (INP, one-off remuneration and retention bonus) may, in connection with the payment of one-off remuneration and/or retention bonuses, be increased to up to 100% of their fixed basic salary, including pension.